How to Start a Cleaning Business | Here’s Everything You Need to Know

 Are you reliable and a self-starter?

-Although learning how to start a house cleaning business doesn’t require a lot of money or equipment, you do need to have some personal traits if you want to be successful.
+Although learning how to start a house cleaning business doesn’t require a lot of money or equipment, you do need to have some personality traits if you want to be successful.

 You won’t have a boss staring over your shoulder throughout the day, making sure work is being completed, which is why you need to be self-motivated so your clients can depend on you.